Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Using Legendre Polynomials for Randomized Projection Estimates

-Another advantage of the chosen basis is that the antiderivative of any Legendre polynomial with index $i > 0$ is represented as a linear combination of two Legendre polynomials with neighboring indices according to the recurrence relation~\eqref{eqNNLegRec2} (for $i = 0$, one of polynomials in the linear combination is also $\hat P_0$).
-Thus, having a projection estimate of the density, one can find a projection estimate of the distribution function by the simplest operations.
-Expressions required for this are obtained below.
+Another advantage of the chosen basis is that the antiderivative of any Legendre polynomial with index $i > 0$ is represented as a linear combination of two Legendre polynomials with neighboring indices due to recurrence relation~\eqref{eqNNLegRec2} (for $i = 0$, one of the polynomials in a linear combination is also $\hat P_0$).
+Thus, having a projection estimate of the density, we can find a projection estimate of the distribution function by the simplest operations.
+The expressions required for this are obtained below.